Stranger21/stm32_soldering_iron_controller/README.md

 **7** Added a tip change function.
 Long press for 1-2 seconds triggers the tip change function for 20 seconds.
 Return by pressing or after 20 seconds.
 Pressing for more than 3 seconds now triggers the settings menu.<br>
   After changing the tip, the previous mode is restored<br>
+**8**Added physical input PB6, 42 CPU output for 2.1s boards for tip change mode.
+It has not changed on other versions.
+The algorithm of operation is as follows - it is advisable to desolder the circuit similar to the S = input in series<br>
+resistor about 4.7 k and a support on + 3.3 is also 4.7 k.
+When the tip is placed on this input, the system enters tip change mode.
+When the tip is removed from the stand, a 20-second timer starts<br>

 ## Project details
 * This project started by forking [PTDreamer's firmware](https://github.com/PTDreamer/stm32_soldering_iron_controller).
 Since then it became a separate project.